Patient education: Lyme disease treatment (Beyond the Basics)

 After being infected with and treated for early Lyme disease, it is possible to become infected with Lyme disease again.
 However, there has never been a case of re-infection with Lyme disease in a person who has had Lyme arthritis.

 ARE ANTIBIOTICS NECESSARY AFTER A TICK BITE?

 Several factors must be taken into consideration when deciding if antibiotic treatment is necessary after a tick bite to prevent Lyme disease.
-(See "Patient information: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Evaluation of a tick bite for possible Lyme disease".)
+(See "Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Evaluation of a tick bite for possible Lyme disease".)

 PREVENTING LYME DISEASE

 You can take steps to prevent infection with Lyme disease.
 This is discussed in a separate article.
-(See "Patient information: Lyme disease prevention (Beyond the Basics)".)
+(See "Patient education: Lyme disease prevention (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION